taha-m45160/CS-382/README.md

 # CS-382
 Network-Centric Computing - An Introduction to Networks and Distributed Applications

-Assignment 1 - Developing a simple chat application using UDP and implementing a reliable protocol
+Assignment 1 - Developed a simple chat application using UDP and implemented a reliable protocol over it

-Assignment 2 - Implementing the distance vector routing protocol
+Assignment 2 - Implemented the distance vector routing protocol

 Assignment 3 - Created a peer-peer file sharing application using DHTs, leveraging consistent hashing and designed for fault tolerance